reedhedges/AriaCoda/README.md

 On Linux, enter the AriaCoda source directory in a terminal, and run `make`.

-On Windows, open `AriaCoda.sln` with Visual C++ and build the solution.
+On Windows, open `AriaCoda.sln` with Visual C++ 2019 and build the solution.

+Note: As new versions of Visual C++ are released in the future, the Visual C++ project and solution files may be updated, requiring that you update your Visual C++ version.

 Installation